illtrax/WP-Contact_Form_7/README.md

 # WP-Contact_Form_7
-Snippets of code to help you customize a contact form
+Snippets of code to help you customize Contact Form 7

+## Included: